Mozilla-GitHub-Standards/2867b27b95da6eedbd182e4a21640b9929b8ed653705456df4dc5d569681b6f7/docs/source/config.rst

   * INFO
   * DEBUG

-Syslog options can be set using a comma delimited list with the following options :

-  * PID
-  * CONS
-  * NDELAY
-  * NOWAIT
-  * LOG_PERROR
+Syslog options are not supported as they do not make sense in the context of running a hekad daemon.
+The PID is always captured in a Heka message in the PID field.

 Here is one sample configuration demonstrating using all available configuration keys ::

     [heka_plugin_cef]
     provider=heka_cef.cef_plugin:config_plugin
-    syslog_options=NDELAY,PID
     syslog_facility=KERN
     syslog_ident=my_funny_app
     syslog_priority=EMERG